U.N. seeks Russian crew from Congo helicopter crash

 "The area is difficult to access, they're going to have to climb the mountain to get to the crash site," he said, adding that around 40 rescuers were trekking to there on foot, accompanied by Congolese military.

-"We've heard nothing from the crew, there's no communications network in that area ... but I remain hopeful."
+"We've heard nothing from the crew, there's no communications network in that area... but I remain hopeful," Alao said.

-Russia's Foreign Ministry was less optimistic about the fate of the crew after the crash that it blamed on adverse weather conditions.

-"The fate of the Russian crew ... remains unclear for now but, given the circumstances of the crash, some experts assess they had no real chance of surviving," its statement said.

-U.N. spokesman Martin Nesirky said the United Nations was in close contact with Russia, which provided the helicopter for the peacekeeping mission.
-Russia's Foreign Ministry said it was an Mi-8 helicopter owned by UTair.
+The helicopter was flying from the town of Shabunda when it crashed just six minutes from Bukavu airport, in an area known as treacherous for aircraft due to volatile weather conditions and the high altitude.

-The United Nations has an estimated 17,000 peacekeepers in Congo, and operates an extensive aviation network to counter an almost total lack of roads in the vast central African country.
+The United Nations has an estimated 17,000 peacekeepers in Congo, and operates its own extensive aviation network to counter an almost total lack of roads in the vast central African country.

-The peacekeepers have been stretched thin by a rebellion in the resource-rich east of Congo and the U.N.
-Security Council is considering creating a special intervention force, which one senior council diplomat has said would be able to "search and destroy" the M23 rebels and other armed groups in the country.

-Air accidents are common in the country and in 2011 a U.N. passenger plane crashed in the capital Kinshasa, killing all but one of the 33 people on board.
+Air accidents are common in Congo and in 2011 a U.N. passenger plane crashed in the capital Kinshasa, killing all but one of the 33 people on board.

 At least five people were killed when a twin-propeller plane crashed last week as it tried to land in bad weather in the town of Goma, north of Bukavu.